50 Amazing Dad Quotes

 “My father used to play with my brother and me in the yard.
 Mother would come out and say, ‘You’re tearing up the grass’; ‘We’re not raising grass,’ Dad would reply.
 ‘We’re raising boys.'” –Harmon Killebrew.
-It’s easy to lose sight of the big picture when you’re caught up in the day to day chaos of raising kids.
-Take a minute to remember who, and why, you’re doing all this in the first place.
+It’s easy to lose sight of the big picture when you’re caught up in the day-to-day chaos of raising kids.
+Take a minute to remember for whom, and why, you’re doing all this in the first place.
 For dad quotes, of course!

 Said like a true politician

 “I have found the best way to give advice to your children is to find out what they want and then advise them to do it.” –Harry S. Truman.
 A good father isn’t just full of dad quotes, they’re also a great listener.
 Telling your child what to do is easy, watching them make mistakes and learn how to do it themselves can be one of the hardest things a dad ever has to do.

 Not all fathers are biological

 “Whoever does not have a good father should procure one.” –Friedrich Nietzsche.
 Just because a man gave you half your DNA doesn’t mean he deserves the title of “dad.”
 If biology has failed you, make a beautiful family out of those who love you like family.
 Dad quotes don’t stop at biological dads.

 Not to mention all the times she throws up on you